joemoose/psiops/docs/combat.md

 The damage modifier for your attack is determined by the type of weapon you’re using.
 Specific modifiers for each weapon type are listed in the Equipment sections.
 See [Combat Weapons](equipment.md#combat-weapons).

-For weapons or other attack types not listed on the Combat Weapons list, the GM uses the following general guidelines to determine damage modifiers:
+For weapons or other attack types not listed on the Combat Weapons list, use the following guidelines to gauge damage modifiers:

 | Level of Effect | Examples | Modifier |
 | :- | :- | :-: |